 One world, one business model – the impact of globalization

-I was chatting to a management thinker the other day – a former CFO, as it happens – and he said something so compelling, yet so simple, that I was stunned.
+We were chatting to a management thinker the other day – a former CFO, as it happens – and he said something so compelling, yet so simple, that we were stunned.
 “The problem with the runaway success of MBA schools is that we’re developing a global corporate monoculture,” he said.
 “We’re concentrating risk in similar places around the world.”

 It’s striking how many CFOs count leadership of a cost saving programme as a major part of their role.
 There’s nothing wrong with making procurement more efficient and streamlining the cost base, of course.
 But the best finance functions treat it as part of their commercial contribution, not a traditional bit of hard-nosed accounting.